 I’m a big fan of the unique (and thematic) communication restrictions and it’s great that there are a ton of completely different creatures that can show up, but I just think I’d like it a lot more if it had a simplified AI system for the creatures and a bit more tension.
 I do want to see if having a third person controlling the creatures (this is an option in the rulebook) makes the game play a little smoother, though.

-Even though Far Away isn’t my type of game, I still think it’s a well-designed co-op that could actually be a huge hit with some groups.
+Even though Far Away isn’t my type of game, I still think it’s a well-designed co-op for two players that could actually be a huge hit with some groups.
 I’m looking forward to seeing what this designer comes up with next.